Minnesota Training Projects

 With the help of the network, the New Neighbors/Hidden Scars project:

-- Trained medical and social service professionals to work with survivors of war trauma
+• Trained medical and social service professionals to work with survivors of trauma.

-- Created care systems that can respond to torture and war trauma survivors
+• Created care systems that could respond to torture and trauma survivors.

 CVT completed the three-year project in November 2008.